Bolajoko34/Data_Cleaning_with_Pandas/README.md

-# Data_Cleaning_with_Pandas

 # Project Title
-Data Cleaning and Preparation for Analysis
+Data Cleaning with Pandas

 # Overview
 This project focuses on cleaning and preparing a raw dataset for analysis.
+The original dataset contains multiple sheets, but this project uses only three sheets: money supply, interest rate, and mobile money.

-The dataset contained missing values, inconsistent column names, and redundant columns.
-The goal was to transform the data into a structured and analysis-ready format.
+The data had missing values, inconsistent column names, and unnecessary columns.
+The goal was to clean and structure the data into an analysis-ready format.

+# Problem Statement
+The raw dataset was not ready for analysis due to:

+* Missing values across key variables
+* Inconsistent and unclear column names
+* Presence of irrelevant and empty columns
+* Multi-sheet structure with unused data

 # Objectives

-1.Clean and standardize column names
+* Clean and standardize column names
-2.Handle missing values
+* Handle missing values
-3.Remove duplicates and irrelevant columns
+* Remove duplicates and irrelevant columns
+* Work with selected sheets only: money supply, interest rate, and mobile money
-4.Prepare dataset for analysis or visualization
+* Prepare dataset for analysis and visualization

 # Tools Used